Types of Virtual Events

 2020 proved to corporations and non-profit organizations that virtual conferences are a viable option to in-person meetings.
 Virtual conference platforms have evolved to include immersive design and powerful attendee engagement features to allow attendees to consume content and engage with speakers, sponsors, and fellow attendees.

-2) Virtual Career Fairs and Virtual Job Fairs
+4) Virtual Career Fairs or Virtual Job Fairs

 Virtual Career Fairs are becoming an increasingly popular way to attract and recruit talent across geographic boundaries.
 One global professional services firm held a two-day virtual career fair that spanned 40 countries, yielding 20,000 registrants and 10,000 attendees over the course of 48 hours.